 CLick here for CEOP

-To apply for a place at Smeeth Community Primary School for your child for September 2020 you will need to complete a special form called a Common Application Form (RCAF).
-The application process starts on Tuesday 5th November 2019.
-You will need to fill in the forms online by Wednesday 15th January 2020 or return your completed paper copies of RCAF to Smeeth Community Primary School.
+To apply for a place at Smeeth Community Primary School for your child for September 2021 you will need to complete a special form called a Common Application Form (RCAF).
+The application process starts on Thursday 5th November 2020.
+You will need to fill in the forms online by Friday 15th January 2021 or return your completed paper copies to Smeeth Community Primary School.
 We would strongly recommend that you apply online at www.kent.gov.uk/ola.
 Please read through the Admission to Primary School Booklet carefully before filling in your RCAF.

 If the number of children wanting a place at Smeeth Community Primary School exceeds the planned admission number of 20, then the local authority will allocate places according to the following criteria.

 Before the application of Oversubscription Criteria, children who have an Education and Health Care Plan (EHCP) which names the school, will be admitted.
 As a result of this the PAN will be reduced accordingly.

 - Children in Local Authority Care or Previously in Local Authority Care: A ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is (a) in the care of a local authority, or, (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989.

 - Children with siblings in school at the time of entry: This includes: natural or adopted siblings; step or foster siblings; those who live as siblings in the same house.
 The sibling link is maintained as long as the family lives at the same address as when the first child applied, or has moved closer to the school than when the first child was offered a place, or has moved to an address that is less than 2 miles from the school using distance measured by the method outlined in the distance criterion.